Photonics Automated Assembly & Testing

 we stay ahead of current technologies and fulfil the requirements of industry

 Assembly, packaging and testing remain the highest cost factors in photonic integrated circuit (PIC) production.
 To address this issue, international collaborations around the globe are actively researching new manufacturing concepts for PIC technology.
-The goal of these projects is to provide industry with the production processes and the standards that will enable manufacturing to progress from the 1000s to the 100s of thousands and millions, from single chip assembly to wafer-level approaches, and where cost/part – not initial capital outlay – is the measure for equipment amortization.
+The goal of these projects is to provide industry with the production processes and the standards that will enable manufacturing to progress from the 1000s to the 100,000s and even millions, from single chip assembly to wafer-level approaches, and where cost/part – not initial capital outlay – is the measure for equipment amortization.

 ficonTEC has consistently retained a unique modular approach to its machine equipment design.
-Flexible and scalable options already enable customized assembly, packaging and test solutions suitable for early device development, for new product introduction (NPI), and all the way up to high-volume production facilities – both for contract manufacturing and for in-house R&D and production.
+Flexible and scalable options already enable customized assembly and testing solutions suitable for early device development, for new product introduction (NPI), and all the way up to high-volume production facilities – both for contract manufacturing and for in-house R&D & production.

 What is photonics assembly and testing?